Ashley Martin: Life

 Martin had previously served as placekicker on the East Coweta High School football team in Sharpsburg, Georgia.
 She was voted homecoming queen at her high school, and accepted her crown while wearing her football uniform.
 After high school, she enrolled at Jacksonville State University, where she played for the Jacksonville State Gamecocks women's soccer team.

 In 2001, she joined the Jacksonville State football team as a backup placekicker.
 She became the first woman to play and score points on August 30, 2001, when she kicked an extra point in the first quarter of a game against Cumberland University.
 She would go on to make two more successful extra point attempts in the game, which resulted in a 72–10 Jacksonville State victory.

 As of 2003, Martin was one of four female players to have scored points in college football.
 Liz Heaston had previously kicked two extra points for NAIA Willamette University on October 18, 1997, in a game against Linfield College.
 Katie Hnida later scored two points for the University of New Mexico on August 30, 2003, to become the first female to play and score in an NCAA Division I-A (now known as Football Bowl Subdivision) football game, college football's highest level.
-In 2020, Sarah Fuller was the first woman to play and score in a power-five game, scoring two extra points and a field goal for Vanderbilt against Tennessee in a 42-17 loss.
+In 2020, Sarah Fuller was the first woman to play and score in a power-five game, scoring two extra points for Vanderbilt against Tennessee in a 42-17 loss.